-45. La Crosse, La Crossroads High School
+55. La Crosse, La Crossroads High School

-1500 Ranger Drive La Crosse, WI 54603-2700 Doug Leclair 608-789-7706 dleclair@sdlax.k12.wi.us On June 5, 2000, the La Crosse Board of Education granted charter school status to the La Crosse School District's La Crossroads High School.
+On June 5, 2000, the La Crosse Board of Education granted charter school status to the La Crosse School District's La Crossroads High School.
 The four charter school classrooms have an enrollment of approximately 25 students each, for a total enrollment of 103 students in grades 9-12.
 The school serves students who exhibit behaviors such as truancy, credit deficiency, poor academic performance, inappropriate classroom behavior, lack of workplace ethics, and problems at home or in the community.
 The school positively modifies student conduct in the areas of attendance, behavior, and academic achievement by incorporating a one-room schoolhouse atmosphere, leadership training, real-world academic application, immediate and concrete rewards, consequences for choices, academic credit for work experience, and individualized graduation plans.